 It is important to complete your registration prior to applying for a Federal PLUS Loan or a private loan as the amount you are eligible for may change if you add or drop classes.
 Students in graduate and professional degree programs are initially packaged with an “assumed” cost of attendance, which is also referred to as your budget.
 The initial budget may be higher or lower than your true budget which is based on your registration.

 Your financial aid budget is determined by a combination of direct expenses that UB will bill to you and estimated, indirect expenses that you may incur as a result of pursuing your degree.
 You may request a budget increase if your actual, reasonable expenses are higher than the amount allotted in your current budget.
-Submit a Budget Increase Request form along with supporting documentation to your financial aid advisor for review.
+Submit a Budget Increase Request form along with supporting documentation to a financial aid advisor for review.

 Satisfactory Academic Progress (SAP) Standards

 SAP standards will vary depending on what program you are enrolled in.
-Review the requirements each term and contact your academic or financial aid advisor if you have concerns about maintaining a good SAP status.
+Review the requirements each term and contact your academic or a financial aid advisor if you have concerns about maintaining a good SAP status.

 Dual Degree Programs